InfernalWAVE/gdscript-xml-docviewer/README.md

 # gdscript-xml-docviewer
 a way to view gdscript documentation XML files outputted by the CLI --doctool --gdscript-docs in Godot.
 Renders as HTML in browser using an XSLT file.
 Supports multiple XML files at once.
-Supports HTML export
+Supports HTML and PDF export.

 ![image](https://github.com/InfernalWAVE/gdscript-xml-docviewer/assets/48569884/88c0b395-f2c0-4337-ae25-a01706c29d9c)